Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Summary and conclusions

 \section{Summary and conclusions}

 Our work suggests that TCI wires are a rich platform that supports confined or extended Dirac surface states, depending on the lattice termination and the associated symmetry breaking.
 As a result, TCI wires display different flux responses, including modified AB oscillations which are beyond a simple generalization of the flux response in strong TI, or absence of oscillations.
 To determine which of the scenarios applies, one must take into consideration the number of Dirac cones appearing at each facet, and how they mix due to the breaking of the spatial symmetry at the corners.
 This is translated into the mixing of cones projected onto one another in the quasi one-dimensional band structure of the wires, and manifested in the ability of the finite size resolved bands to respond to flux.
-Most of these features can be reproduced from effective low energy models, but the magnitude of the mixing terms at the corners strongly depend on the microscopic details of the wire.
+Most of these features can be reproduced from effective low energy models, but the magnitude of the mixing terms at the corners strongly depends on the microscopic details of the wire.

+The mixing of Dirac cones has also been demonstrated to result in one dimensional states at step edges on surfaces of the TCI Pb$_{1-x}$Sn$_x$Se \citep{sessi2016robust,iaia2019topological}.
 A recently published work \cite{nguyen2021corner} also discussed SnTe nanowires.
 However, it considered a single wire geometry, and did not treat the behavior of surface states in the confined wire geometry, or the expected Aharonov-Bohm oscillations when applying a magnetic field parallel to the wire.
 Another recent publication \citep{luo2021aharonov} predicted Aharonov-Bohm oscillations in a different system, that of a chiral HOTI with 1D hinge channels.

-Note that in this work we have considered for simplicity wires with four identical facets, with the same lattice termination and Dirac cone arrangement.
+In this work we have considered for simplicity wires with four identical facets, with the same lattice termination and Dirac cone arrangement.
 This allowed us to single out cleanly the two extreme scenarios discussed above.
-It is possible to consider cases where the facets are different, and study what kind of flux response one should anticipate, and if confinement is possible.
-The result should depend on the role the corners of the wires play per case separately, how they break the surface symmetries, and may introduce more novel features intermediate to the two extremes studied here.
+It is possible to consider cases where the facets are different, that may introduce more novel features intermediate to the two extremes studied here.

+The predictions of AB responses in the different wire setups can be ideally and directly probed in scanning tunneling microscopy of SnTe nanowires.
+Using spectroscopic mapping\citep{lee2016imaging,seo2010transmission}, both the evolution of induced surface gaps and the formation of hinge states, as well as the interplay among them, can be visualized as a function of threaded magnetic field.
+Our theoretical results thus mark a clear and unique path for the exploration and characterization of topological boundary modes in experiment.